-the critique of technology; philosophy of technology; STS; ethics; libraries; the Anthropocene; history of technology; Lewis Mumford; Günther Anders; environmental history; post-scarcity; robots; media ecology; apocalyptic romanticism; material culture; Luddism; utopianism.
+the critique of technology; philosophy of technology; STS; ethics; disaster studies; risk; computer history; libraries; the Anthropocene; history of technology; Lewis Mumford; Günther Anders; environmental history; post-scarcity; robots; media ecology; apocalyptic romanticism; material culture; Luddism; utopianism.

 Prior to coming to Penn I completed an MA from the department of Media, Culture and Communication at New York University and an MSIS from the School of Information at the University of Texas at Austin.
 I have worked as a librarian for many years – most recently as a reference librarian at the Center for Jewish History, though I have also worked for the New York Public Library and as a librarian in Zucotti Park.

 "From Megatechnic Bribe to Megatechnic Blackmail: Mumford's 'Megamachine' After the Digital Turn."
 Boundary 2: Digital Studies.
 2018.

 "The Hashtag Comes First: Jacques Ellul and Occupy Wall Street." in Political Illusion and Reality: Engaging the Prophetic Insights of Jacques Ellul. (eds.
 David W. Gill and David Lovekin).
 Eugene: Pickwick Publications, 2018.